chauff/cse1500-web-transcripts/Assignment-1.md

 [carriage return]
 ```

-With this code, we have just created a file on the server called `myfile` which contains the string `Hello World!`.
+With this code, we have just created a resource on the server called `put` which contains the string `Hello World!`.
 The service sends back in the response the data just uploaded -­ the response is of content-­type JSON; we are interested in the `data` field, which should contain `Hello World!` if everything worked correctly.
 Try it for yourself!

 ### 2.1)

-The `Content-­length` is exactly the number of characters (12) of `Hello World!`.
+The `Content-­length` is exactly the number of characters (12 - we count the whitespace as well!) of `Hello World!`.
 What happens if the `Content-length` field is smaller or larger than the exact number of characters in the content?

 ---

 ## 3. Basic authentication

-Lets now try to request a page, that is set up with HTTP basic authentication.
+Let us now try to request a page, that is set up with HTTP basic authentication.

 ### 3.1)